idhin/idhin/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently research on Security Operations
-- 👯 I’m looking to collaborate on Web Development
 - 💬 Ask me about anything
 - 📫 How to reach me: khulafaur@rasyid.in
 - Visit my site https://rasyid.in/